Illinois Lawyers for National Vaccine Injury Compensation Program

 - Compensation for lost wages for time you could not work due to your illness or injury.

-As required by individual circumstances of each case, the lawyers at the Vaccine Injury Law Project work closely with experts including doctors, economists, vocational experts, and life care planners to provide support for the highest possible awards for our clients.
+As required by the individual circumstances of each case, the lawyers at Kraus Law Group work closely with experts including doctors, economists, vocational experts, and life care planners to provide support for the highest possible awards for our clients.

 Who Pays the Costs of a Case in the VICP